-A wrongful death occurs when the actions or inaction of another directly or indirectly cause the untimely loss of human life.
-Wrongful deaths can result from auto accidents, medical malpractice, product liability, nursing home abuse, and any situation where a death occurs due to another’s negligence or recklessness.
+A wrongful death occurs when the action or inaction of another directly or indirectly causes the untimely loss of human life.
+Wrongful deaths can result from auto accidents, medical malpractice, product liability, nursing home abuse, or any other situation where a death occurs due to another’s negligence or recklessness.

 Defining Wrongful Death